Canker Sore and Cold Sore Treatment in Hamilton

 What to expect

 - Quick exam and history.
-We look at the sore, check the rest of your mouth, ask about diet and stress, review any toothpaste or product changes, and rule out other conditions.
+We look at the sore, check the rest of your mouth, and confirm whether it is a canker sore, a cold sore, or something else.
+We ask about diet, stress, recent illness, toothpaste or product changes, and any pattern over the past year.

 - Trigger-based plan.
-If the cause is a sharp tooth, we smooth it.
-If it is SLS toothpaste, we switch you to an SLS-free option.
-If recurrence suggests a nutritional or systemic cause, we coordinate with your family doctor.
+For canker sores: if the cause is a sharp tooth, we smooth it; if it is SLS toothpaste, we switch you to an SLS-free option; if recurrence suggests a nutritional or systemic cause, we coordinate with your family doctor.
+For cold sores: we go over early-warning signs (tingling, itching) so you can come in at the prodromal stage next time, which is when laser treatment works best.

 - Follow-up if needed.
 Most patients do not need a second visit.
-If the sore is not healing in two weeks or returns frequently, we revisit the plan or refer for further investigation.
+If a sore is not healing in two weeks, returns frequently, or looks atypical, we revisit the plan or refer for further investigation.

 What we actually do at the visit

-A canker sore visit is short.
+A canker sore or cold sore visit is short.
 We start with a look at the sore itself and a quick check of the rest of your mouth so we are not missing a second one tucked under the tongue or behind a back molar.
-We ask about your toothpaste, your diet over the last week, your stress levels, any new medications, and whether you have noticed a pattern over the last year.
-From there we offer one of a few things: a topical anesthetic gel you can apply at home for instant pain relief, a prescription steroid or protective paste for larger or more painful sores, or an antimicrobial mouth rinse if the area is at risk of secondary infection.
+We ask about your toothpaste, your diet over the last week, your stress levels, any recent illness, and whether you have noticed a pattern over the last year.
+From there we offer one of a few things: the Dentsply SiroLaser Advance treatment for fast pain relief and accelerated healing, a topical anesthetic gel you can apply at home, a prescription steroid or protective paste for larger or more painful canker sores, or an antimicrobial mouth rinse if the area is at risk of secondary infection.
 If a sharp tooth or filling edge is irritating the same spot repeatedly, we smooth it on the spot.
-None of this is dramatic.
-Most patients leave within thirty minutes with something that works.
+Most patients leave within thirty minutes with the pain already easing.

 Identifying triggers so the sores stop coming back

 The single most useful thing we can do for patients with recurring canker sores is figure out what is causing them.
 The most common culprits in our chair are: a toothpaste containing sodium lauryl sulfate (SLS), which is in many big-brand toothpastes and irritates the mucosa in susceptible people; a sharp edge on a tooth, filling, or crown that traumatizes the same area; citrus, tomato, pineapple, and vinegar-heavy meals; stress that has been going on for weeks; orthodontic appliances or aligner attachments that rub a specific spot; vitamin B12, iron, folate, or zinc deficiencies.
 When the pattern is clearly nutritional we coordinate with your family doctor.
-If a switch to an SLS-free toothpaste (Sensodyne ProNamel, Tom's of Maine SLS-free, Biotene, and others) resolves the recurrence over the next few weeks, you have your answer.
+For recurrent cold sores, common triggers are sun exposure on the lips, stress, illness, fatigue, and hormonal shifts — knowing your personal trigger pattern helps you catch the next outbreak early enough for laser treatment to be most effective.

-Most mouth ulcers are simple canker sores.
+Most mouth ulcers are simple canker sores and most lip lesions are cold sores.
 A small number are something else.
 A sore that does not heal in two weeks, that is larger than a centimetre, that has a hardened edge, that is on the lateral border of the tongue, or that keeps appearing in the same spot deserves a careful look.
-We perform an oral cancer screening at every checkup, and any sore that does not fit the canker-sore pattern is examined more thoroughly and, if needed, referred to a maxillofacial surgeon for biopsy.
+We perform an oral cancer screening at every checkup, and any sore that does not fit the canker-sore or cold-sore pattern is examined more thoroughly and, if needed, referred to a maxillofacial surgeon for biopsy.
 We do not do biopsies in-house.
 Catching an atypical lesion early matters, so do not put off a visit if a sore is behaving differently than what you are used to.

 Home care that genuinely helps

-While a canker sore heals, the goal is to reduce irritation and pain so it can run its course.
-Rinse with warm salt water (a teaspoon of salt in a mug of warm water) two or three times a day.
-Avoid the foods listed in the FAQ until it heals.
-Switch to a soft-bristle toothbrush and brush gently around the area; do not avoid brushing entirely, because plaque buildup makes the irritation worse.
+While a sore heals, the goal is to reduce irritation and pain so it can run its course.
+For canker sores: rinse with warm salt water (a teaspoon of salt in a mug of warm water) two or three times a day, avoid the foods listed in the FAQ until it heals, and switch to a soft-bristle toothbrush.
 Over-the-counter products that can help in the short term include benzocaine-based gels (Anbesol, Orajel), Orabase protective paste, and antiseptic mouth rinses.
-If the pain is interfering with sleep or hydration, call us, because we can prescribe something stronger.
+For cold sores: keep the lesion clean and dry, avoid touching it (and wash your hands if you do), do not share drinks or utensils, and apply lip balm with SPF once the scab forms to protect the area as it heals.
+If the pain is interfering with sleep or hydration — or if you want it gone faster — call us and come in for laser treatment.

 Frequently Asked Questions

-How long do canker sores take to heal?
+How long do canker sores and cold sores take to heal?

 How is a canker sore different from a cold sore?

-Canker sores appear inside the mouth (cheeks, lips, tongue, palate, floor of the mouth) and are not contagious.
-Cold sores appear on the lips or skin around the mouth and are caused by the herpes simplex virus.
-The two need different treatment, so confirming which one you have matters.
+Canker sores appear inside the mouth (cheeks, lips, tongue, palate, floor of the mouth) and are not contagious — they are an immune-mediated ulcer.
+Cold sores appear on the lips or skin around the mouth and are caused by the herpes simplex virus (HSV-1), so they are contagious through close contact.
+The causes are different, but at our office we treat both with the same SiroLaser Advance laser protocol because both respond very well to it.

-Can the dentist do anything to make canker sores hurt less?
+Can the dentist do anything to make these sores hurt less?

 Yes.
-We can apply a topical anesthetic for instant relief, prescribe a steroid or protective paste that shortens healing time, recommend an antimicrobial mouth rinse, and smooth any sharp tooth or filling edge that may be causing repeated trauma.
+The fastest option is the Dentsply SiroLaser Advance, which usually relieves the pain in a single short visit.
+We can also apply a topical anesthetic for instant relief, prescribe a steroid or protective paste that shortens healing time, recommend an antimicrobial mouth rinse, and smooth any sharp tooth or filling edge causing repeated trauma.

 Why do I keep getting canker sores?